 Most resorts and lodges are destinations in themselves and any getting around is inherent in your travels to arrive or depart.
 For the small villages, walking is the main means of getting around, and any necessary transportation will be covered under the taxis, minibuses, boats, etc used to arrive and depart.

-In Georgetown, scheduled and chartered domestic flights leave from and arrive at Ogle International Airport (7km east of town).
+In Georgetown, scheduled and chartered domestic flights leave from and arrive at Eugene F Correia International Airport (7km east of town).
 There are several local airlines that offer charter flights within Guyana; at the time of writing, Trans Guyana Airways (TGA) still had the most extensive offering of scheduled passenger flights, but Roraima Airways and Air Services Ltd were beginning to respond to increasing demand with more scheduled services, particularly to Lethem.

-Internal flights within Guyana aren’t cheap (about US$75–140 one-way) but when considering the time saved and the ease of travel, the value for money increases.
+Internal flights within Guyana aren’t cheap (about US$150 depending on the location) but when considering the time saved and the ease of travel, the value for money increases.
 Many prove their money’s worth in the scenery alone.
 For a truly panoramic view, ask if the co-pilot seat is available for your flight.
 Flying in Guyana may not be for everyone.
 Aircraft used are small prop planes that hold up to 12 passengers; and airstrips are often precarious-looking dirt runways.
 Checking in involves stepping onto scales, sometimes small bathroom scales or an ancient contraption of heavy metal weights, so that the plane can be properly balanced.
 It’s bush flying, but the airlines also operate with stringent safety standards, so all in all, the flying isn’t as risky as it may sometimes seem.

 It isn’t uncommon for interior flights to be booked weeks in advance – especially the Georgetown–Lethem flight – so if you’re planning on flying during your trip, it can be difficult to spontaneously choose dates.
 To plan ahead, TGA takes reservations over the phone and tickets can be purchased once you arrive in Guyana.